 Remember, the Church is entirely missing in Matthew 24, as she was never there to hear those words!
 As the age of grace followed the words spoken, and as the Church gracefully departs this world before they're brought about.

-Time does doesn’t allow us to go into every aspect of Matthew 24 and Matthew 25.
-But seeing all these consistent patterns connecting to the Jewish Nation.
-We see how foolish it is to try and put the Church into any of this, and especially when there wasn’t a New Testament Church at the time Yeshua said these things.
+Time doesn't allow us to go into every aspect of Matthew 24 and Matthew 25.
+But seeing all these consistent patterns connecting to the Jewish Nation, we see how foolish it is to try and put the Church into any of this, and especially when there wasn't a New Testament Church at the time Yeshua said these things.